 One of the most clear-cut ways to tell if a fish or shellfish is bad is simply to smell it.
 Fish should smell like the sea, and that’s it!
 If you smell an ammonia smell or an overly “fishy” smell, move on.

 Once you buy fish or shellfish from a seafood market in Raleigh, you want to maintain that quality.
 Most likely, you’ll be putting your fish in the refrigerator when you get home, so make sure you take it out of the original package, wrap it in plastic wrap, and keep it on top of a bowl of ice in the fridge.
 If you plan on freezing it, put it in a vacuum sealed bag, remove the air, and place it in the coldest part of your freezer to minimize ice crystals from forming.

 Visit Us for Fresh, Delicious Seafood in Raleigh

 While we want to encourage people to shop for quality seafood, we also know that it’s nice to leave the cooking for another day.
-Visit us at the Farmer’s Market for the best Calabash seafood in Raleigh – check out our menu and place a to-go order by calling us at 919-833-4661 today!
+Visit us at the Farmer’s Market for the best Calabash seafood in Raleigh – check out our menu and place an online to-go order today!